 Day 4 of 2020 Idaho Trip, Sawtooth Wilderness

 Fourth day of my Idaho trip.
-I travelled along Idaho Route 75 farther up to Sawtooth Wilderness Today, hiking Sawtooth Lake trail while exploring a few lakes along the way with drone.
+I travelled along Idaho Route 75 farther up to Sawtooth Wilderness Today, hiking Sawtooth Lake trail while exploring a few lakes along the way with my drone.

 Sawtooth Lake